Destinations, Italy, Travel, Travel Tips

 Thirty minutes passed, and the voice came over the intercom again, telling us the same message, but also adding that we would board in twenty minutes.
 That’s when the fidgeting and unrest started creeping in amongst the passengers in the terminals.
 You could hear mutterings under breaths and watch a wave of scowls slide across faces.
 It’s understandable – it’s late, and everyone is just trying to get home or start their vacation.

 The voice came back again, another thirty minutes or so later, saying that we would board in five minutes.
-We heard lots of complaints around us at this statement.
+We heard many complaints around us at this statement.
 And contrary to the gate agent’s statement, this is about the time that it started sinking in that we would not be boarding this plane tonight.

 Just after 8:00 p.m., my phone vibrated – the flight was canceled.
 “It’s canceled,” I told Michael.